5 Tips to Kill Your Time as a First Time Property Developer

 So never assume anything.
 EVER.

 As per tip number four, follow up and follow up again, always get confirmation.

-In conclusion, as you start your journey as a beginner property developer it’s important you give due respect to all five-time killing points I’ve shared if you are serious about knocking your projects out of the park and maximising your profits.
+In conclusion, as you start your journey as a multi-unit property developer it’s important you give due respect to all five-time killing points I’ve shared if you are serious about knocking your projects out of the park and maximising your profits.

 These 5 strategies are about working smarter not harder.

 It only takes one small thing to slip through the net to negatively affect the outcome of your development project.
 Or it can be a collection of small things not hitting the mark on time that accumulates over the duration of your project that in the end cost you a lot of money.

 The worst part, in this case, is that you won’t even realise that you’ve left money on the table.